telerik/blazor-docs/components/buttongroup/appearance.md

 ## FillMode

-The `FillMode` controls how the TelerikButton is filled.
-You can set it to a member of the `Telerik.Blazor.ThemeConstants.Button.FillMode` class:
+The `FillMode` toggles the background and border of the TelerikButton.
+You can set the parameter to a member of the `Telerik.Blazor.ThemeConstants.Button.FillMode` class:

 | Class members | Manual declarations |
 |------------|--------|